-Lee Anna Rasar has received over 80 grants, with over 50 involving faculty –student collaborative research in the fields of music therapy and music education – adaptive music.
+Lee Anna Rasar has received over 90 grants, with over 50 involving faculty –student collaborative research in the fields of music therapy and music education – adaptive music.
 Many of the grants focused on the use of research in the field to assess, develop and revise new curriculum and to integrate national competencies and standards into the curriculum as well as on the use of harmonica for health reasons and on anger management in a jail/prison setting.
 Follow up work included a series of grants to explore Integrative Learning in music therapy and music education after Rasar served as a UW –System Fellow in this arena for two years.
 Research for adaptations for making learning music accessible to juveniles and to residents of a dementia unit explored rhythms and dance and movement to music along with other topics.
 Recent research has continued to focus on connecting national and state standards for the arts with adaptations for accessibility and success for people with a variety of special needs and has also included a series of Latin rhythms grants.
+A current series of grants includes making musical mood induction recordings to support students in dealing with emotions/mood states they reported experiencing as a result of the pandemic.

 At the university level Rasar received a Diversity Fellowship, served as a UW – System Teaching Scholar and Teaching Fellow, won a Student Advocacy Award, the American Ethnic Coordinating Office Distinctive Service Award, a Student Recognition Award for excellence in teaching/advising and acceptance and understanding of the individual needs of students with disabilities, and an Excellence in Service Award.
 One of her websites won the StudyWeb Academic Excellence Award as a featured site for “one of the best educational resources on the Web”.
 She is a member of Phi Beta Kappa, Pi Kappa Lambda, Mu Phi Epsilon, Phi Kappa Phi, Kappa Delta Epsilon, and Chi Delta Phi.